The Community Connections Program is designed to help you settle into the community through different activities and supports.

 - Bike Safety and bike donation program

-- Group field trips and attending community events
+- group field trips to community events